-- marks Packs and/or Cartons of Philip Morris Cigarettes with markings that permit a determination of the Intended Market of Retail Sale for Parks or Cartons that have those markets identified in Exhibit A-1 as the Intended Market of Retail Sale; - has notified OLAF of those changes that will have to be made to Exhibits A-1, A-2 and A-4 to reflect labeling changes with respect to: markets where Philip Morris International had started selling, or is about to launch, its products; markets where Philip Morris International had recently ceased selling its products; markets for which unique market-specific labeling had previously not been in place but is now being applied; and certain other labeling clarifications and modifications;
+- marks Packs and/or Cartons of Philip Morris Cigarettes with markings that permit a determination of the Intended Market of Retail Sale for Packs or Cartons that have those markets identified in Exhibit A-1 as the Intended Market of Retail Sale; - has notified OLAF of those changes that have been made to Exhibits A-1, A-2 and A-4 to reflect labeling changes with respect to: markets where Philip Morris International had started selling, or is about to launch, its products; markets where Philip Morris International had recently ceased selling its products; markets for which unique market-

-- has provided OLAF on October 11, 2011, with updated copies of the manual designed to allow for the determination of the Intended Market of Retail Sale for Philip Morris Packs and Cartons; - except as indicated in Exhibit A-3 and Protocol 2.05, marks all Packs or Cartons with markings that allow for the identification of the product's manufacture date, manufacturing facility, machine of manufacture, and production shift of manufacture; - has notified OLAF of those changes that will have to be made to Exhibit A-3 to reflect the termination of certain business relationships and the implementation of pack and carton coding at recently acquired manufacturing facilities; - has implemented or will implement the Pack and/or Carton Marking requirements of Protocol 2.03 for new manufacturing facilities it has acquired since July 9, 2004 within 12 months of the acquisition; and - marks Pack and/or Cartons of Duty Free Philip Morris Cigarettes with markings, codes or other information which permit a determination of the country or region in which Philip Morris International intends such Cigarettes to be sold duty-free, in accordance with Exhibit A-5(I)(A)-(D).
-For the reasons set forth in our April 25, 2007 letter to of OLAF, Philip Morris International is using the EU duty-free labeling for Cigarettes sold duty free on military bases.
+- specific labeling had previously not been in place but is now being applied; and certain other labeling clarifications and modifications; - has provided OLAF with updated copies of the manual designed to allow for the determination of the Intended Market of Retail Sale for Philip Morris Packs; - except as indicated below and in Exhibit A-3 and Protocol 2.05, marks all Packs or Cartons with markings that allow for the identification of the product's manufacture date, manufacturing facility, machine of manufacture, and production shift of manufacture; - has manufactured 3,385 Master Cases of cigarettes and 84 tons of Roll-Your-Own product (equivalent to approximately 91 million Cigarettes) for the Australia domestic market without the markings required under Protocol 2.03 due to changes in local legislation in December 2012, to implement plain packaging; - has implemented or will implement the Pack and/or Carton Marking requirements of Protocol 2.03 for new manufacturing facilities it has acquired since July 9, 2004 within 12 months of the acquisition; and - marks Packs and/or Cartons of Duty Free Philip Morris Cigarettes with markings, codes or other information which permit a determination of the country or region in which Philip Morris International intends such Cigarettes to be sold duty-free, in accordance with Exhibit A-5(I)(A)-(D).
+For the reasons set forth in our April 25, 2007 letter to of OLAF, Philip Morris International is using the EU duty-free labeling for Cigarettes sold duty-free on military bases.